 - Higher deal win rate

 Think about how your product got here in the first place.
 Do you want to continue with the practices that got your product to a place filled with stagnation and “we’ve always done it this way?”
-Hiring a designer may initially sound simple, but doing so commits your organization to doing things differently.
+Hiring a UX designer for your product development process may initially sound simple, but doing so commits your organization to doing things differently.
 Designers are there to ask hard questions and to get to the root of changing an organization to become more user-focused in place of feature-focused.
 Is your leadership ready?
 Are you ready?

 - UXCamp Redux: Business of UX Preso